-Real estate investment in places like Florida and California is on the rise, due in some part to the influx of foreign capital.
+Real estate investment in Florida is on the rise, due in some part to the influx of foreign capital.

 Reasons for the rise in foreign investment include:

-- The US dollar continues to be weak against the Euro and other foreign currencies
+- The US dollar continues to be weak against foreign currencies

 - The US economy has recovered from economic crisis

 - Property values are stable and on the rise.